DuskSystems/wayfind/README.md

 Check out our [codspeed results](https://codspeed.io/DuskSystems/wayfind/benchmarks) for a more accurate set of timings.

-### Context

-`wayfind` is explicity a HTTP routing library.
-It is not meant to be used outside of the context of a web project.

-However, a number of the routers we are comparing against are more generic in nature.

-As such, any web-specific actions we perform, such as handling percent-encoded routes, will impact performance.

-In order to account for this, we include additional benchmarks where we perform certain actions post-routing.

-Benchmarks labelled with `(alt)` have been altered in the following ways:
-- parameter key/values are returned as `String`
-- TODO: parameter value decoding

 ### [`matchit` benches](https://github.com/ibraheemdev/matchit/blob/v0.8.3/benches/bench.rs)

 In a router of 130 routes, benchmark matching 4 paths.